xapian/xapian/xapian-core/docs/stemming.rst

 Vocabularies
 ------------

-Each stemmer is issued with a vocabulary in data/voc.txt, and its stemmed form in data/voc.st.
-You can use these for testing and evaluation purposes.
+Each stemmer is accompanied by vocabulary list - e.g. the "english" stemmmer's vocabulary list is in ``xapian-data/stemmming/english/voc.txt`` and the stemmed forms are in ``xapian-data/stemmming/english/output.txt``.
+These are used by the testsuite program ``stemtest``, and you can also use them for evaluation purposes.

 Raw materials
 -------------